ktorio/ktor-samples/graalvm/README.md

    variable points to the folder where GraalVM is installed, or alternatively that `native-image` is on your path (if on Windows).

-2. Run the command `./gradlew nativeCompile` (or `./gradlew.bat nativeCompile` on Windows) to build an executable file.
+2. Run the command `./gradlew nativeCompile` (or `gradlew nativeCompile` on Windows) to build an executable file.

 3. The previous step produces an executable file named `graal-server` which can then be run.
 Open up `http://0.0.0.0:8080` to test the server.